 The elements of the saved sandbox that are restored directly reflect the elements that were saved when you saved the sandbox.
 For information on the save logic, see Sandbox save logic.

 There are, however, a number of important points that you should consider when restoring a saved sandbox:

-- Apps that were not deployed in the original sandbox will be deployed, using their defined deployment paths.
-Since clones are not created for undeployed Apps when saving the sandbox, CloudShell will need to deploy the Apps using their respective deployment paths, in the same way a regular App is deployed during sandbox setup.
+Apps that were not deployed in the original sandbox will be deployed, using their defined deployment path.
+Since clones are not created for undeployed Apps when saving the sandbox, CloudShell will need to deploy the Apps' using their deployment path, in the same way a regular App is deployed during sandbox setup.

-- All L1/L2 connections are established in the restored sandbox, regardless of their state (connected/disconnected) in the original sandbox.
+All L2 connections are established in the restored sandbox, regardless of their state (connected/disconnected) in the original sandbox.